 Recipe from Zonya Foco, R.D., Author of Lickety-Split Meals for Health Conscious People on the Go!

-This fishy variation on Chicken Marsala is a great way to get delicious and healthy salmon into your week.
+This fish variation on Chicken Marsala is a great way to get delicious and healthy salmon into your diet.
 You’ll find Marsala wine in the cooking wines/condiments section of your grocery store.

 - 1 tablespoon olive oil

 - 10 fresh mushrooms, sliced (or one 7-ounce can of sliced mushrooms, drained)